Water Neutrality Guidebook

 Step 1: Obtain Baseline Water Demand for the subject property.

-Step 2: Calculate and provide a Projected Water Demand at the time of planning entitlements.
+Step 2: Calculate a Projected Water Demand

-For questions please contact the Planning Division at 650-286-3225.
+For questions please contact the Public Works Engineering Division at 650-286-3270.

 Examples of Water Neutrality Measures